-Students enrolled at Mississippi State University in the Department of Food Science, Nutrition, and Health Promotion may obtain a minor in Culinology® through completing the following requirements:
+Students enrolled at Mississippi State University in the Department of Food Science, Nutrition, and Health Promotion may obtain a concentration in Culinology® by completing the following requirements offered by MUW:

-- CA 200 Introduction to Culinary Arts - CA 300 Food Preparation I (with laboratory) - CA 301 Food Preparation II (with laboratory) - CA 310 Dining Room Services - CA 401 World Cuisines - FN 226 Nutrition for Culinary Professionals
+- CA 200 Introduction to Culinary Arts - CA 300 Food Preparation I (with laboratory) - CA 301 Food Preparation II (with laboratory) - CA 310 Dining Room Services - CA 401 World Cuisines - FN 226 Nutrition for Culinary Professionals \

-The requirement for FN 226 can be met through completion of FNH 2293 at Mississippi State University.
+\The requirement for FN 226 can be met through completion of FNH 2293 at Mississippi State University.
 Students at MSU must take CA 125 ServSafe®, or the equivalent at MSU.
 FNH courses are offered at Mississippi State University.

-Culinology®
+Culinology® Major, BS